increase conversions on your website

 Make CTA Buttons Look Clickable

-A CTA that doesn’t look like a button won’t get clicked.
-If users aren’t sure what’s interactive, they’ll hesitate or overlook key actions, reducing conversions.
+A CTA that does not look like a button will not get clicked.
+If users are not sure what is interactive, they’ll hesitate or skip past key actions.

-CTAs should use clear visual cues, such as contrasting colours, shadows, or hover effects, to indicate they’re clickable.
-Rounded edges, arrow icons, and three-dimensional effects also make buttons stand out.
-The goal is to make it obvious where users need to click to take the next step.
+CTAs should use clear visual cues-contrasting colours, subtle shadows, or hover effects-to signal they are clickable.
+Rounded edges and arrow icons also help buttons stand out.
+The aim is to leave no doubt about where to click next.

 40